flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 [sample image here]

-Trimming the aircraft for takeoff can be optional but please reference the above image when setting the correct trim.
+Trimming the aircraft for takeoff can be optional and technically not required.
+However, please reference the above image when setting the correct trim.
 "Auto-rotation" indicates an issue with your CG being well aft of the limits (and/or THS too far nose up).

 Ideally, anything less than 25% CG is considered FWD load, and anything more than 25% is considered an AFT load.
 While opting to choose between either CG configuration (aft/fwd) please consider the information below.